Rick Snyder: Flint water crisis

 From 2011 to 2015, Snyder appointed several individuals as Emergency Managers for Flint, Michigan.
 In 2014, emergency manager Darnell Earley was responsible for changing the source of drinking water for the city to the Flint River, which has trihalomethanes (TTHM) in it.
 It was later discovered that the water was too corrosive, and leached lead out of the service lines that was then ingested by the people of the city.
 In September 2015, a study by the Hurley Medical Center found that the community's children were being poisoned by the lead.
 While Flint transitioned back to its prior source of water in October 2015, lead levels in the city's water remain above the federal action level.

-Amid allegations that the Michigan Health Department was stalling water treatment expert Marc Edwards' effort to obtain public records, journalists have asked when the State of Michigan knew about the lead poisoning.
-Details were released by the Detroit Free Press and The Detroit News on 26 February 2016 that Valerie Brader, Snyder's senior policy adviser and deputy legal counsel, and his chief legal counsel Mike Gadola had expressed concerns to him about Flint's water in October 2014, nearly six months after Flint had begun using the river water to save money, despite Governor Snyder claiming he was unaware of the issue until very recently.
+Amid allegations that the Michigan Health Department was stalling water treatment expert Marc Edwards's effort to obtain public records, journalists have asked when the State of Michigan knew about the lead poisoning.
+Details were released by the Detroit Free Press and The Detroit News on February 26, 2016, that Valerie Brader, Snyder's senior policy adviser and deputy legal counsel, and his chief legal counsel Mike Gadola had expressed concerns to him about Flint's water in October 2014, nearly six months after Flint had begun using the river water to save money, despite Governor Snyder claiming he was unaware of the issue until very recently.

 A petition from Angelo Scott Brown, a Flint pastor and former Democratic Party gubernatorial candidate, to recall Snyder was denied by the Board of State Canvassers.
-Filmmaker and Flint native Michael Moore has called for Snyder's arrest on charges of corruption and assault, and has started a petition on his website.
+Filmmaker and Flint native Michael Moore called for Snyder's arrest on charges of corruption and assault and launched a petition on his website.
 On November 13, 2015, four families filed a federal class action lawsuit in the U.S. District Court for the Eastern District of Michigan in Detroit against Snyder and thirteen other city and state officials, including former Flint Mayor Dayne Walling and ex-emergency financial manager Darnell Earley.
-The complaint alleges that the officials acted recklessly and negligently, leading to serious injuries from lead poisoning, including autoimmune disorders, skin lesions, and "brain fog."
+The complaint alleges that the officials acted recklessly and negligently, leading to serious injuries from lead poisoning, including autoimmune disorders, skin lesions, and "brain fog".